mvxt/M0_C4/README.md

-# M0_C4 - Max Volume Second
+# M0_C4 - Peak Level
 Repository with prompt and code for Module 1, Challenge 4: Max Volume Second.

 ## Prompt
 As an audio engineer, your job is to mix and master music to generate hit songs for a popular artist.
-One of the things you have to do is find the maximum volume of the mix and where it occurs so you can properly balance it.
+One of the things you have to do is see the peak volume of the mix at any second so you can properly balance it.

 Volumes can range from -72 to +10 (inclusive) on a mix, measured in decibels (dB).
-Anything outside of that range is invalid.

-- Given a list of numbers representing the song's volume at a given second, write a function that returns the loudest second in the song.
+- Given a list of numbers representing the song's volume at a given second, write a function that returns a list of the current peak value at each second.
-- But if the volume ever falls outside of [-72, +10] at any point, return "Invalid" as the output.
+- If the volume falls below -72, set the peak value at that second to "-Inf" and then reset the peak.
-- If there are multiple "loudest" places in the song, return the earliest one.
+- If the volume goes above +10, set the peak value at that second to "CLIP" and then reset the peak.

 ### Assumptions
 - The input to the function will always be a list and nothing else.
-- Aside from invalid values, the list will always contain integers and nothing else.
+- The list will only contain integers, so no error handling is necessary.

 ## Examples
 ### Example 1